Tyrrrz/CliFx/Readme.md

 Commands can report execution failure simply by throwing exceptions just like any other C# code.
 When an exception is thrown, `CliApplication` will catch it, print the error, and return a non-zero exit code to the calling process.

-If you want to communicate a specific error through exit code, you can throw an instance of `CommandErrorException` which takes exit code as a constructor parameter.
+If you want to communicate a specific error through exit code, you can throw an instance of `CommandException` which takes exit code as a constructor parameter.

 ```c#
 [Command]